MyTooliT/EEPROM/EEPROM.md

 ##### Version Numbers

-- Version numbers will look like this `Major.Minor.Build` (e.g. `1.2.3`)
+- Version numbers will look like this `Major.Minor.Patch` (e.g. `1.2.3`)
 - Major specifies the first digit of the version number (usually only increased for “breaking” changes)
 - Minor specifies the second digit of the version number (usually only increased for “minor” changes)
-- Build specifies the third digit of the version number (usually increased for “bug fixes”)
+- Patch specifies the third digit of the version number (usually increased for “bug fixes”)

 <a name="value:release-name"></a>